top of page

 Primarily patrols on motorcycle, responding to calls relayed by dispatchers, including alarms, domestic deputies, assaults, burglaries, traffic accidents, lost or missing persons searches, rescue operations, public service duties, stranded motorists, or other calls for assistance.

-DEPUTY SHERIFF II - COMMUNITY OUTREACH
+DEPUTY SHERIFF II - PATROL (LATERAL)

 Minimum Qualifications